-It has been more than 10 years since the initial passage of the Sarbanes’ Oxley Act of 2002 and, even today, many organizations still struggle to fulfill their auditing and compliance requirements.
-If not done smartly, meeting your obligations as a publically traded company can be expensive, time-consuming and ultimately counterproductive for your business goals.
-It doesn”t have to be that way.
+It has been more than 10 years since the initial passage of the Sarbanes-Oxley Act (SOX) of 2002 and, even today, many organizations still struggle to fulfill their auditing and compliance requirements.
+If not done smartly, meeting your obligations as a publicly traded company can be expensive, time-consuming and ultimately counterproductive for your business goals.
+It doesn’t have to be that way.
 The more you know ahead of planning for an audit, the more seamless and effective the process will be.
-In this article, we attempt to answer the question, “What is SOX compliance,” in the most straightforward, accessible and pragmatic way possible.
+In this article, we attempt to answer the question, “What is SOX compliance?” in the most straightforward, accessible and pragmatic way possible.

 SOX at a Glance

 Let’s review some of the basics about this federal act.

 - Full name: Sarbanes-Oxley Act of 2002, known in US Senate as the “Public Company Accounting Reform and Investor Protection Act” and in the House of Representatives as the “Corporate and Auditing Accountability and Responsibility Act.”
 Commonly referred to as Sarbanes’Oxley, Sarbox or SOX.

 - Sponsors: Sen. Paul Sarbanes (D-MD) and Rep. Michael G. Oxley (R-OH-4)

 SOX was designed with the goal of implementing accounting and disclosure requirements that: